markwomack/MotorAndEncoderManager/README.md

 ## Overview
 <p>Mobile robots most often use motors to move around.
 There is a plethora of motor
 control hardware out there, each with its own API.
-When using motors to move around many robots also use associated encoders to track how much a motor (and thus an attached wheel) has moved.
-Hall sensor quadrature encoders are the most common type of encoder available (either built-in or as an add-on), but others are becoming more common (such as 3-phase encoders on eScooter motors).
+When using motors to move around, many robots also use associated encoders to track how much a motor (and thus an attached wheel) has moved.
+A hall sensor quadrature encoder is the most common type of encoder available (either built-in or as an add-on), but others are becoming more common (such as 3-phase encoders on eScooter motors).
 The MotorAndEncoderManager provides an API for motors and encoders that abstracts the specifics of the motor